-Shale gas is a natural gas that is occuring and can be extracted from Shale.
+The Shale gas research project in the Karoo, undertaken by the CGS and PASA, was moving towards ultra-deep drilling of a vertical borehole during the third quarter of the 2020/21 financial year.
+Shale gas is a natural gas that is occurring and can be extracted from Shale.
 The natural gas, which is imbedded in the Karoo Basin, can be used for energy production.

+Reserves

-Reserves Gold
+Gold

 The large-scale gold mines operating in South Africa include the record setting TauTona Gold Mine, which extends 3,9 km underground.
 TauTona means "great lion" in Setswana.
-South Africa accounts for 10.5% of the world's gold reserves.
 The Witwatersrand Basin remains the world's largest gold resource.
+According to the Minerals Council South Africa, the country was responsible for 3.2% of global gold production in 2019.